FalseProphet214/Network-Test-Basic/README.md

 		- Research maybe only showing the longest ping time out duration times?
-	Look into adding a timer set by user to let the program be automated Look into additional data that may be useful in the report Add code for user to name the report
-	Research the different Ping Responses in order to take those into account
+	Look into adding a timer set by user to let the program be automated Look into additional data that may be useful in the report Research the different Ping Responses in order to take those into account